NOLAN HALAL MEATS GYMPIE

 Terry Nolan refused to answer whether his abattoir is fully configured for halal slaughter, but ex-employees have stated that it is, as it wouldn’t be economical for Nolans to section off part of their abattoir just for halal slaughter.
 They also confirmed that there is an islamic prayer room on the premises.
 The islamic workers are permitted to pray there during working hours.
 Australian workers get no time off to compensate them for the additional work this puts on their shoulders.

 What is worse, information given to us by Gympie ex-employees shows that the company is not labeling meat shipped to Australian markets with the halal logo.
 Yet the whole factory employs halal slaughter methods, so of course all the meat is halal.

-Our enquiries at a popular wholesale butchery on the Sunshine Coast revealed that they are buying Nolan mean, yet they denied it was halal at first until they we asked again.
-They finally agreed that all their Nolan meat is halal….it’s just not labeled halal when it arrives at their premises.The companies selling halal products know it is halal, yet they are lying to the Australian public about it.
+Our enquiries at a popular wholesale butchery on the Sunshine Coast revealed that they are buying Nolan mean, yet they denied it was halal at first until we asked again.
+They finally admitted that all their Nolan meat is halal….it’s just not labeled halal when it arrives at their premises.The companies selling halal products know it is halal, yet they are lying to the Australian public about it.

 You have to wonder why, don’t you?

 Unfortunately, Nolan Meats is not alone.
-At last count there were about 100 abattoirs still operating in Australia, and 80% are paying halal certification fees from a few thousand dollars a year and upwards, depending on the size of the abattoir and throughput.
+At last count there were about 100 abattoirs still operating in Australia, and at least 80% are paying halal certification fees from a few thousand dollars a year and upwards, depending on the size of the abattoir and throughput.